Imaging Contest Rules

-- Winners of the contest must pick up their prizes at the showing on Saturday night.
+- Winners must pick up their prizes and trophies at the showing on Saturday night.
 Items will not be mailed out.

 - The competition is open to all Starfest attendees with the exception of current judges.

 - All entries must contain an Astronomical theme.

 - By virtue of submitting an entry, the entrant certifies the work as not infringing on anyone else’s copyright and permits the NYAA to reproduce, in printed or electronic form, all or part of the entered material free of charge for publication and/or display in media related to the promotion of Starfest and to effectively operate and promote the competition.

 - No identifying information (e.g. title, photographer) should be pasted on the image itself.

-- When naming your images, include only the target name and Division (eg – “M52-DSO”).
-Other info (eg - your name) is no longer necessary in the file’s name.
+- When naming your images, include only the Division and target name (eg – “DSO-M52”).
+Do not enter more info in the file name.

 - Please include technical details of the image(s) in the email (location, dates, target, camera, mount, scope, filters, exposure times etc.)